BinarCode/laravel-restify/docs-v2/content/en/auth/profile.md

 }
 ```

-Now you can use the Restify profile update, and give the avatar as an image.
+You can use the Restify's profile update and give the avatar as an image.

 ### Post request

 <alert type="warning">

-You cannot upload file using PUT or PATCH verbs, so we should use POST request.
+You cannot upload a file by using PUT or PATCH verbs, so we should use a POST request instead.

 </alert>